marcindanielczyk/PlaywrightGUI-API-Demo/GADTests/README.md

 File: [login.spec.ts](tests/e2e/login.spec.ts)

-- User should log in with valid credentials
+- user should log in with valid credentials
-- User should not log in if they do not exist
+- user should not log in if they do not exist
-- User should not log in without email provided
+- user should not log in without email provided
-- User should not log in without password provided
+- user should not log in without password provided

 ### 2. User Registration

 File: [registration.spec.ts](tests/e2e/registration.spec.ts)

-- User should register with valid credentials
+- user should register with valid credentials
-- User should not register with email not unique
+- user should not register with email not unique
-- User should not register without email
+- user should not register without email
-- User should not register without first name
+- user should not register without first name
-- User should not register without last name
+- user should not register without last name
-- User should not register without password
+- user should not register without password

 ### 3. Articles Management